InnuendoPi/Brautomat32/docs/en/Logging/log.md

 * Error - Only errors are logged.

-Debug Output Error Log errors.
+Debug Output type Error logs errors only.
 The ERROR type is displayed in red in VSCode.

 ```json
 [1127953][E][SENSOREN.cpp:1600] setSenErr(): Test sensor error: #0 Sensor_Sud error state: 1